Umanath Bali

-Today, the Rai Umanath Bali Auditorium in Lucknow and Rai Umanath Bali Mahila Mahavidyalaya, Daryabad is named after him.
+Today, the Umanath Bali Auditorium in Lucknow and Umanath Bali Mahila Mahavidyalaya, Daryabad is named after him.

 Family

-Rai Umanath Bali was survived by four sons and two daughters.
+Umanath Bali was survived by four sons and two daughters.
 His eldest son, Brajeshwar Bali succeeded him as the Vice President of Bhatkhande Sangit Vidyapith.

-His grandson, Rai Swareshwar Bali, is now the Vice President of Bhatkhande Sangit Vidyapith.
+His grandson, Swareshwar Bali, is now the Vice President of Bhatkhande Sangit Vidyapith.
 Swareshwar has also been involved in Politics of Barabanki District, changing political parties from time to time.
 His great-grandson, Sanidhya Sanjai Bali, was actively involved in student and youth politics of the Indian National Congress.
 Though, he is currently working as a Psephologist, Pollster & Political Strategist under his startup, ARIES.